Characters: Pokémon Anime - Team Rocket

 - Pet the Dog: Several times, but literally in "Holy Matrimony".
 Poor Growlie.

 - It's worth noting that Weepinbell is the only Pokémon he ever caught by battling - most notably, Cacnea and Yamask (who he fed), and Carnivine (who he pulled free from a marsh) show that he's the most likely of the trio to show compassion without any desire for something in return (though Jessie and Meowth sometimes do so as well).
+He did somewhat trick Inkay though.
+He offered Inkay some food, and then threw a pokeball at it while it was distracted.
+Inkay would've more than likely joined upon simply asking it to like Cacnea and Yamask though.

 - There is also the few occasions where he chooses to aid the very kids he is trying to steal their Pokémon from, without any ulterior motive.